PickMyLoad/developer-evaluation/readme.md

 Feel free to ask questions if you require clarifications.

 ## Overview
-The ShipmentParser class transforms data from an Array structure to a JSON  structured according to a set of rules defined in a "SegmentConfig" collection.
+The ShipmentParser class transforms data from an Array structure to a JSON  structure according to a set of rules defined in a "SegmentConfig" collection.

 Segments are provided as an array of string arrays.
 Each item in the array is a "Segment" and the first element in the "Segment" is the "Segment ID".